 The BACS program is fulfilled through distance-learning format without a residency requirement.
-Though not mandatory, students may register for optional on-campus graduate courses.
-In this case, the student would receive an undergraduate syllabus.
+Though not mandatory, students may register for optional on-campus undergraduate courses and/or graduate courses.
+In the case of graduate enrollment as an undergraduate student, the student would receive a syllabus appropriate for undergraduate course-work.

 A typical distance-learning course may include: